 Shipping pets to Poland

 Shipping pets to Poland is straightforward.
 Your animals must have an ISO-compliant microchip, and dogs and cats must have the appropriate vaccinations, with rabies being the most critical.
-The vaccine must be at least 21 days old when you travel.
+The vaccine must be administered at least 21 days old prior to travel.

 A veterinarian must issue an EU Health Certificate no more than four months before your travel date, and an International Health Certificate must be issued within 10 days of departure.
 For EU pet owners returning from outside the EU, you’ll need an export health certificate in addition to the EU Pet Passport.